ChetanGarood/PGDDS-Projects/README.md

 # PGDDS-Projects
-This Repository Contains Projects Which I have worked as a Part of My PGDDS Course
+This Repository Contains Projects Which I have worked as a Part of My PGD Data Science Course - Manipal Prolearn